matthijsgroen/fp-experiments/posts/1-intro.md

 (see slide 11 for the list)

-Having the blogpost of Parser Combinators ready at hand, it would be a simple exercise of following along and implementing it in JavaScript, and trying to apply a few more rules along the way.
+Having the blogpost of Parser Combinators ready at hand, it would be a simple exercise of following along and implementing it in JavaScript and trying to apply a few more rules along the way.

 But I was wrong!